JaxomofRuatha/ls2-extra-mods-unofficial/mod-details/MrissisTailsOfTroubles.md

 * JaxomofRuatha (LS2 version 2.4.0)
   * Install the main M'Rissi's Tails of Troubles SE mod with whatever FOMOD options you like, just make sure to use the CBBE version
   * Install the Delayed Start mod after the main M'Rissi's Tails of Troubles SE mod (if you include a delayed start, not required)
+  * OCW_MToT_FEPatch.esp before ELE_SSE.esp (NOTE: I reinstalled Obscure's College of Winterhold with a different name and removed the non-patch files to get this patch)
   * JOR_Mrissi_3DNPC_Patch.esp, JOR_Mrissi_Hunterborn_Patch.esp, JOR_Mrissi_WheelsOfLull_Patch.esp (ONLY IF USING WoL!), and JOR_Mrissi_Wintersun_Patch.esp loaded after zPatch.esp

 **Extra Notes:**

 If you want this mod installed, you MUST use the No Camp version of the Hedge Mage Armor mod (see the main README page).
-It MIGHT work with the worldspace edits, but I had multiple crashes that I assume were because of that conflict.
+It MIGHT work with the worldspace edits, but I had multiple crashes that I assume were because of that conflict (and even without CTDs, the exit from this mod can't be accessed without using console).